TWBug/GoldCardHenge/content/application/_index.en.md

 Registration
 {{< /teaser >}}

-* Please visit the website of the [Foreign Professionals Online Application Platform](https://coa.immigration.gov.tw/coa-frontend/four-in-one/entry/) to access the application platform, and set up an account.
-Use the login details to login into the portal. **The English name needs to be consistent with the name on your passport you are using to enter Taiwan.**
+* Please visit the website of the [Foreign Professionals Online Application Platform](https://coa.immigration.gov.tw/coa-frontend/four-in-one/entry/), and set up an account.
+Use the login details to login into the portal. **Your name in English name needs to be consistent with the name on your passport you are using to enter Taiwan.**

 {{< teaser prefix="2." >}}
-Fill in our information
+Fill in your information
 {{< /teaser >}}

-* After you have successfully registered, login, and select "Employment Gold Card Application" in the menu "Online Application."
-Also, select the applicant's nationality and whether or not you are applying from Taiwan or abroad.
+* After you have successfully registered, login and select "Employment Gold Card Application" in the Online Application menu.
+Then select your nationality and whether or not you are applying from Taiwan or abroad.

 {{< base >}}
 Notes for Domestic Application:

-* To apply for the Taiwan Employment Gold Card, you need to enter the country with a non-ROC passport.
+* To apply for the Taiwan Employment Gold Card, you need to enter the country with a foreign passport, or hold a ROC passport without household registration.
 * ROC Nationals with household registration in Taiwan who entered the country with a non-ROC passport need to go to the local household registration office to cancel their household registration first.
 * If you are currently on a working holiday visa or a student visa for Chinese learning purposes, you cannot directly switch to a Taiwan Employment Gold Card.
 You will need to re-enter the country before applying.
 Or apply from abroad.
 * The application can take 60-working days or more.
 If you hold a visa less than 60-days or are visa-free, if you cannot obtain the Taiwan Employment Gold Card within the time limit, you still need to leave the country and re-enter.